-The Certificate in Environmental and Land Use Law will provide you with knowledge, skills and values to land positions at private law firms, local government law departments, government agencies or corporations.
+The Certificate in Environmental and Land Use Law will provide current J.D. students with knowledge, skills and values to land positions at private law firms, local government law departments and environmental nonprofit organizations.

 - Preparation: Students learn about environmental and land use issues.
 The certificate program exposes students to policies and laws and prepares them to practice law.
 Students review key concepts, laws, policies and institutions.